City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_calculator/README.md

 # Hel.fi Calculator

-A module that provides configurable calculator functionality for various financial calculations in Calculator paragraphs.
+Helfi Calculator provides configurable calculator functionality for various financial calculations that can be added to the site via Calculator paragraphs.

 ## Features